drivera123/LDRS500/unit-7-leadership-ethics.md

 At the end of this unit the students will be able to:

-vArticulate what are the moral implications of leadership behavior?
-How are different leadership styles related to ethics of conduct?
-What are the factors that determine ethical leadership? by exploring the theories of ethics and leadership and attempting to relate the various leadership styles to extant ethical viewpoints.
+* Articulate what are the moral implications of leadership behavior
+* Discuss how different leadership styles relate to ethics of conduct.
+* Explaing the factors that determine ethical leadership. (by exploring the theories of ethics and leadership and attempting to relate the various leadership styles to extant ethical viewpoint - not sure this is required)

-vThink critically and systematically about self-leadership and the leader’s impact on people and organizations while building competency in adaptability and change, ethics and values, and innovation.
+* Think critically and systematically about self-leadership and the leader’s impact on people and organizations while building competency in adaptability and change, ethics and values, and innovation.(But what do they do to demonstrate this?)

-vTo synthesize, reflect and integrate leadership thinking related to values-based leadership and transformational servant leadership.
+* Synthesize, reflect and integrate leadership thinking related to values-based leadership and transformational servant leadership.